GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 This is a globals-based graph database implemented in Node.js.

-A graph is an object with a name and a global as data within it.
+A graph is an object with a name, a global, and a boolean as data within it.
+The name MUST NOT CONTAIN SPACES due to the constraints of the globals database.
+The global contains all the data.
+The boolean is false if it is a directed graph and true if it is an undirected graph.
 The methods for graphs are designed so that no user has to actually call get(), set(), kill(), etc on a global.
 See the commments for details on the methods.

 Data is stored in the graph in a precise format.
 Each graph has a name and a global, and the global actually stores all the data.
 Each vertex corresponds to a node directly below the root node in the global.
 The subscripts for this node are [vertexName].